-$\pounds 10,161$ m. at end-1986 (or by 35.3%) and $\pounds 14,996$ m. at end- 1987 (or by 47.6% on end-1986).
-In two years they almost exactly doubled, while financial sector money in aggregate increased by 104%. and again wild asset price inflation developed And what happened to asset prices in this cycle?
-Table 1 showed that by the late 1980s insurance companies and pension funds owned about half of all UK equities, while other types of long-term savings institution (unit trust groups and investment trusts) held at least another 10%.
+And what happened to asset prices in this cycle?
+Table 14.1 showed that by the late 1980s insurance companies and pension funds owned about half of all UK equities, while other types of long-term savings institution (unit trust groups and investment trusts) held at least another 10 per cent.
 It is therefore unsurprising that the surge in these institutions' money holdings should be associated with large stock market gains.
-In the two years to September 1987 - which, roughly speaking, were the first two years from the end of over-funding and the consequent acceleration in money supply growth - the Financial Times all-share index rose from 633.18 to 1,174.38.
+In the two years to September 1987 - which, roughly speaking, were the first two years from the end of over-funding and the consequent acceleration in money supply growth - the Financial Times all-share index rose from 633.18 to 1174.38.
 In other words, share prices doubled.
 They behaved much like financial sector money, and life company and pension fund money, in the same period.
 It is true that an abrupt fall in share prices in late October 1987 prompted comparisons with the Great Crash in the USA in the late 1920s, with several alarming forecasts being made of an impending slump in economic activity.
 However, an alternative view - that the stock market fall of October 1987 was due to market participants' anticipation of future inflation trouble - is also tenable.
 If so, the likely sequel would be attempts to move portfolios away from equities and into property.
 In fact, the late 1980s were a period of rapid property appreciation, with 1988 seeing the peak of the house price increases and a commercial property bubble.

-Domestic demand surged in 1988, at roughly the same rate as 1973, but widening payments deficit prompted rise in interest rates The response of the economy to asset price gains had many similarities to the events of the Heath-Barber boom.
+The response of the economy to asset price gains had many similarities to the events of the Heath-Barber boom.
 The forecasts of a recession in 1988 were totally wrong.
-Domestic demand, measured in real terms, grew by 5.0% in 1986 and 5.3% in 1987; it then jumped by 7.9% in 1988, roughly matching the 1973 experience.
+Domestic demand, measured in real terms, grew by 5.0 per cent in 1986 and 5.3 per cent in 1987; it then jumped by 7.9 per cent in 1988, roughly matching the 1973 experience.
 In mid-1988 particularly large trade deficits were reported.
-Official-dom began to realize that the boom in spending was out of line with the economy's ability to produce.
+Officialdom began to realize that the boom in spending was out of line with the economy's ability to produce.
 The boom caused a sharp fall in unemployment, and asset price inflation spread to markets in goods and services.
-Interest rates were raised sharply in late 1988 and 1989, with clearing bank base rates reaching 15% on 5 th October 1989.
+Interest rates were raised sharply in late 1988 and 1989, with clearing bank base rates reaching 15 per cent on 5 October 1989.
 Higher interest rates dampened the growth of bank credit and money.
-(29) The monetary data give insights into the balance-sheet strains of the period.
+The monetary data give insights into the balance-sheet strains of the period.
 As in 1974, money supply growth in 1990 declined while inflation (again affected by international oil prices) was rising.
 The result was a squeeze on real money balances and a collapse in asset values.
-M4 growth fell from 18.1% in 1989 to 11.9% in 1990 and 6.0% in 1991.
-Company sector money - which had been soaring in Financial sector money fell in early 1991 1986 and 1987 - contracted in the year to Q1 1991.
-The change of trend in finan- cial sector money came later, but was more pronounced.
-Financial sector money dropped by 4.5% (i.e., at an annualised rate of almost 9%) in the first half of 1991 and showed little growth from mid-1991 to mid-1993.
-The imprint of these trends on and a substance the pension funds' cash, in particular, was marked.
-The pension funds had "cash and balances with banks" of £17,492m. at end-1990, but only £9,834m. at end-1992.
-(30)
+M4 growth fell from 18.1 per cent in 1989 to 11.9 per cent in 1990 and 6.0 per cent in 1991.
+Company sector money - which had been soaring in 1986 and 1987 - contracted in the year to Q1 1991.
+The change of trend in financial sector money came later, but was more pronounced.
+Financial sector money dropped by 4.5 per cent (that is, at an annualized rate of almost 9 per cent) in the first half of 1991 and showed little growth from mid-1991 to mid-1993.
+The imprint of these trends on the pension funds' cash, in particular, was marked.
+The pension funds had 'cash and balances with banks' of £17492 million at end-1990, but only £9834 million at end-1992.30